Here are, in no particular order, a few of my research interests and some projects I have enjoyed working on.

 This is more of a hobby than a "true" research project, but, to me, being a part of such a great robotics team was an invaluable opportunity to apply and improve my electronics skills, as well as some computer vision and planning algorithms.

-I have designed, from scratch, the electronics of the two robots of our team that had to compete in the french robotics cup.
+I have designed, from scratch, the electronics of the two robots of our team that had to compete in the French Robotics Cup.
 I also wrote some low-level code and helped with computer vision algorithms.
 Overall, this was an incredible experience, especially since we have had excellent results (winners of the 2021 edition, Innovation Price in 2016, First Runner-Up in 2017 and 2019, 3rd at the European Robotics Cup of 2017).

 electronics cards I designed for the robots